Bed Bugs have stinging insect confirmed…now what?

 Initial Bed Bug Treatment Procedures

 Here at Mug-A-Bug we provide chemical/insecticide treatments that have proven to be extremely successful.
 Our treatment methods work hand in hand with our customers and their proper room preparation.
 We have found that a room that is properly prepared, eradication can be achieved in 3-5 treatments.
-On the other hand, we have been in homes where the customer did not properly prepare for treatment, and we have found that the total number of treatments necessary to achieve eradication was almost doubled to 8-10 treatments.
+On the other hand, we have stinging insect in homes where the customer did not properly prepare for treatment, and we have found that the total number of treatments necessary to achieve eradication was almost doubled to 8-10 treatments.
 We have created a four-six (4-6) chemical product protocol and methods that have proven to offer a quick knockdown and provide our customers with faster eradication results.
 There are many different brands of insecticides to use, but one of each of the following should be used for each treatment:

 - A fast acting, contact insecticide for use on surfaces that we frequently touch (sofas, chairs, futons, etc.)